5nizza/spec-framework/readme.md

 # SMV format for synthesis.
-A converter from it to the SYNT format.
+A converter into the SYNTCOMP format.

+Extended SMV format for synthesis is SMV +

+- comments to specify signals to be synthesized
+- ability to write specifications in PLTL, omega-RE, and pure automata.

+Read format description in [format.md](format.md).

-Contains two conversion tools:
+These repository contains two conversion tools:

-1. From our specification format (`SMV` file with goal automata files) to
+1. From extended SMV format
-   SYNTCOMP with liveness guarantees format
-   (that we use for the synthesis with liveness tool):
+   to
+   SYNTCOMP GR1:

     - the main script file is `spec_2_aag.py`
     - `spec_2_aag.py` uses `spec_2_smv.py` that translates
-     our extended SMV format into the standard `SMV` format
+     the extended SMV format into the standard `SMV` format
-     that can be then later understood by aiger tools
+     that can be then later understood by AIGER tools

-2. From the SYNTCOMP with liveness guarantees format to the HWMCC format.
+2. From models in the SYNTCOMP GR1 format into model checking tasks in the HWMCC format.

 # Requirements